Memory

 retrieve()

-Uses vector embeddings for maintaining and retrieving information.
+Uses vector embeddings for storing and retrieving information based on semantic similarity.

 Initialization: